 California Foreclosure Process Timeline

 If you’ve fallen into financial hardship and cannot afford your monthly mortgage payment, the best way to keep a roof over your head is often to file for bankruptcy.
 Filing for Chapter 7 or Chapter 13 bankruptcy will allow you to keep your home while getting a fresh financial start.
-However, while the timeline for foreclosing on a house can vary, it’s essential that you act quickly to protect your rights.

 How Long Does It Take To Foreclose on a Property in California?